codementality/docker-for-drupal-development/docs/lessonfour.rst

 When we spin down our application stack with `docker-compose down`, our MySQL container will be destroyed, but our data volume will persist until we physically destroy it.
 The next time we spin up our application stack with `docker-compose up -d`, Docker will check to see if the `mysql-data` volume exists; if it does, Docker will mount it to our MySQL container; if it doesn't Docker will create a new data volume to mount inside our MySQL container.

-6. Add a shared data volume for a seed database
+6. Shared data volume for a seed database
 ################################################

+The official Docker images for MariaDB (and MySQL) also provide a way to pre-load a database when you start a container from an official images, or an image derived from an official image.

 When a container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
 Furthermore, it will execute files with extensions `.sh`, `.sql` and `.sql.gz` that are found in the internal path `/docker-entrypoint-initdb.d`.